francescolonardo/CRTP-Preparation/learning_objective_06.md

 <🔄 Alternative Step🔄>

-Alternatively, if we do not have access to any domain users, we can add a computer object and assign `WriteDACL` permissions on the `DevOps Policy` GPO `{0BF8D01C-1F62-4BDC-958C-57140B67D147}` to it.
+Alternatively, if we do not have access to any domain users (in our case `student422`), we can add a computer object and assign `WriteDACL` permissions on the `DevOps Policy` GPO `{0BF8D01C-1F62-4BDC-958C-57140B67D147}` to it.

 `add_computer std422-gpattack Secretpass@123`:
 ```